leap-stc/LEAPCourse-Climate-Pred-Challenges/Tutorials/Github-Tutorial.md

 ### Note: The parent folder structure leading to this subfolder will still be present, as Git includes the necessary hierarchy for the selected folder.

+---

+Practicing hands-on is essential for mastering any programming language, platform, or tool, and GitHub is no exception.
+There are countless operations, features, and potential issues that may arise when working with Git and GitHub, far more than we can cover in this tutorial.
+We encourage you to explore, search for solutions, and engage in discussions to deepen your understanding.
+If you encounter interesting challenges or gain insights through practice, feel free to share them with others or with the TA.
+Your contributions can help enrich this tutorial and benefit everyone in the learning process.